 We continue to see cases of food poisoning, sometimes with fatal results.
 Many remember the massive peanut recall in 2009, which resulted in more than 1,000 products being pulled from shelves.
-At least 8 people died and more than 500 suffered serious illness.
+At least 8 people died and more than 500 suffered a serious illness.
 Smuckers and Skippy have both recalled peanut butter because of the risk of salmonella poisoning.

-Those who were sickened in this case ranged in age from 1 year-old to 86 years-old, with 54 percent being female.
+Those who were sickened in this case ranged in age from 1 year old to 86 years old, with 54 percent being female.
 We’re likely to hear about more cases, as the illness takes time to manifest itself and then even longer for a person or hospital to report it.

 Salmonella can be deadly to young children, the elderly and those with weakened immune systems.
 In some cases, an infection from Salmonella can get into the bloodstream and cause arterial infections, endocarditis or arthritis.